hymccord/AdventOfCode/csharp/README.md

 # AdventOfCodeBase
 A basic C# program for Advent of Code, retrieving puzzle inputs on the go and creating instances of solutions as they are created.
-It runs on .NET Core 3.0 and can be built easily in Visual Studio Code or Visual Studio.
+It runs on .NET 7.0 and can be built easily in Visual Studio Code or Visual Studio.

 #### Build & Run
 ```